How to Set Date on Mechanical Watch?

 How to set date on watch?

-Although the procedure is quite straight forward, there are a couple of details that most people do not know.
+Although the procedure is quite straight forward, there are a couple of details that most people may not be aware about.
 Also, it looks like a lot of people are just not sure how to set date on watch, since we get that question quite often.
 We have put this article together in order to help them.

 Positions of the crown